mtreanor/csc470-fall2023/assignments/04_flight.md

 Friday October 31st at 12:55pm.

 ## Description
 For this game, your grade depends on your ambition!
-For a B, you have a choice of either creating a flight simulator, or a platformer, and completing at least two "challenges" (details below).
+For a maximum grade of a B (8/10), you have a choice of either creating a flight simulator, or a platformer, and completing at least two "challenges" (details below).

 BUT, if you want an A, you need to make a game where you can do BOTH!
 For example, when the plane "lands", the player will "hop" out of the plane and have some task to complete (e.g. collecting stuff).

+Note that the game will also be graded on its playability and other aesthetic properties, so do spend some time trying to make it **good**.

 ### Flight Simulator
 Create a flight simulator where the player must collect something in the air in order to win (e.g. flying through a ring, or collecting coins).